Live in Italy without working

 You need to secure accommodation in Italy before Your application.

-Pay attention: hotel bookings are unacceptable, and third parties’ hospitality is unacceptable either.
+Pay attention: hotel bookings and third parties’ hospitality are unacceptable too.

 It has no relevance if You want to stay in a Hotel/Airbnb or similar because you need to search for a house and make it in advance.